-With the right encouragement, your remote employees will begin to feel more comfortable in voicing their opinions and sharing their insights—becoming active participants in team matters.
+With the right encouragement, your remote employees will begin to feel more comfortable in voicing their opinions, sharing their insights, and becoming active participants in team matters.

 Staying in touch with remote employees by email, text, instant messaging, phone calls, and virtual team meetings is a start.
 But what the entire team really needs is a shared understanding of how processes work and how responsibilities are divided up.

-With Lucidchart’s ease of use, managers can quickly outline workflows with a high-level diagram to make sure everyone understand the procedures for their organization.
+With Lucidchart, managers can quickly outline workflows with a high-level diagram to make sure everyone understands the procedures for their organization.
 Lucidchart makes it easy to provide everyone with access to the team’s process flow.
 When your remote employees complete tasks or make updates to their work, they can export it or publish a live link—keeping everyone on the team informed and always aware of the current state of a project in real time.

-Depending on the nature of your work or the type of goods or services your company produces, having such real-time awareness helps reduce duplication of work.
+Depending on the nature of your work or the type of goods or services your company produces, real-time awareness can reduce duplication of work.
 It can also ensure that team members only reference the latest version of any project that is collectively being worked on.